 Do you pay more taxes if you’re self-employed?

 Self-employed individuals generally pay more in taxes.
-However, you are also eligible to deduct half of your self-employment tax, as well as write off personal and business tax deductions, to reduce your overall tax burden.
+However, you are also eligible to deduct half of your self-employment tax from your income, as well as write off personal and business tax deductions, to reduce your overall tax burden.

 How much should I set aside for self-employment taxes?